Constraints on new physics from decays of polarized $\Lambda_b^0$ baryons at the FCC-ee: Sensitivity to the Wilson coefficients C9 and C10

-The fit is also performed for each observable individually with results shown in App.~\ref{app:individual}.
-Many observables lead to constraints on the real part of $C_9$, this includes in particular $K_1$, $K_3$, $K_6$, $K_{24}$, and $K_{28}$.
+The fit is also performed for each observable individually with results shown in Appendix~\ref{app:individual} (Figs.~\ref{fig:individual} and \ref{fig:individual:prime}).
+Many observables lead to constraints on the real part of $C_9$, this includes both observables with and without dependence on the polarization and in particular $K_3$, $K_6$, $K_{13}$, $K_{24}$, and $K_{28}$.
 Only the observable $K_3$ has a strong impact on the real part of $C_{10}$ and the imaginary parts of $C_9$ and $C_{10}$ on its own.
-In summary, the relatively narrow likelihood profiles shown in Fig~\ref{fig:sensitivity} are a consequence of considering an ensemble of observables.
+The sensitivity to the real parts of $C_{9^\prime}$ and $C_{10^\prime}$ are strongly dependent on the sensitivity of $K_3$, $K_4$, and $K_8$.
+The imaginary parts of $C_{9^\prime}$ and $C_{10^\prime}$ on the other hand are dominated by the sensitivity of $K_{10}$ with notable constraints from $K_4$.
+In summary, the likelihood profiles for the unprimed Wilson coefficients shown in Fig~\ref{fig:sensitivity:noprime} are a consequence of considering an ensemble of observables.
+The additional information due to considering polarized \Lb baryons leads to a notable improvement of the sensitivity in these cases.
+The primed Wilson coefficients on the other hand are very well constrained by $K_3$, $K_4$, and $K_8$.
+The addition of aobservables with or without dependence on the polarization leads to only small improvements.

-As discussed previously, the projected signal yield for the FCC-ee corresponds to the expected yield by the LHCb experiment sometime during the Upgrade II run period.
-Due to employing a background-free fit instead of a moment analysis with background however, the statistical uncertainties for the FCC-ee measurement corresponds more closely to the statistical sensitivity of the angular observables after the Upgrade II period as estimated in Ref.~\cite{Blake:2017une}.
-As a consequence, the sensitivity on the Wilson coefficients shown here for the unpolarized observables serve as a conservative proxy for the expected sensitivity obtained from the final LHCb measurement.
+As discussed previously, the projected signal yield for the FCC-ee corresponds to the expected yield by the LHCb experiment sometime during the Upgrade~II run period.
+Due to employing a background-free fit instead of a moment analysis with background however, the statistical uncertainties for the FCC-ee measurement correspond more closely to the statistical sensitivity of the angular observables after the Upgrade~II period as estimated in Ref.~\cite{Blake:2017une}.
+As a consequence, the sensitivity on the Wilson coefficients shown here for the unpolarized observables serves as a conservative proxy for the expected sensitivity obtained from the final LHCb measurement.